-How to test your gem against multiple Ruby versions on CircleCIAugust 15, 2016 Circle CI Ruby RVM Travis CI
+How to test your gem against multiple Ruby versions on CircleCIAugust 15, 2016 in Ruby on Rails

 So I’ve recently released a new gem for MessagePack-RPC, and I had to test it against all kinds of Ruby versions of course.
 On Travis CI it’s trivial, and kudos to Travis for that.